oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 {% img blog/spring-graphql-react/logos.png alt:"Spring, GraphQL and React" width:"700" %}{: .center-image }

+> __NOTE:__
+> If you prefer skipping the step-by-step building process and rather run this example and inspect the final code, you can follow the README instructions in the [GitHub repository](https://github.com/oktadev/auth0-spring-graphql-react-example).

 > This example was created with the following tools and services:
 > - [Node.js v18.16.1](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 > - [npm 9.5.1](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)